Q: Why is water an ingredient in your shampoos? Doesn't it water down the formulas?

 A: Most Aubrey products are vegan: that is, they contain no ingredients derived from animals.
 We mark these products with a vegan label so concerned customers will know.
-A few of our hair care products contain lactalbumin (a milk protein), glycoprotein (derived from oyster shells), lanolin or egg protein.
+A few of our hair care products contain milk protein, glycoprotein (derived from yeast), lanolin (from sheeps’ wool) or egg protein.
 These ingredients work well in hair care, but we also offer vegan alternatives using plant-derived proteins in most of our hair care products.
-In our skin care line, Vegecol is a vegetable collagen moisturizer formulated as a vegan alternative to Collagen TCM, a dermal protein moisturizer.

 Q: Why do you make creams with animal byproducts such as collagen and elastin?

 A: Collagen and elastin are dermal proteins that make up 70 percent of the body's connective tissue.
-Applied topically, pure soluble dermal proteins form a smooth, elastic layer on the skin.
-This helps skin retain moisture and increases softness and elasticity.
-Our moisturizer Collagen TCM, which contains dermal proteins, was formulated in 1972, before there were concerns about the use of animal byproducts, and enjoys a loyal following.
-Both dermal proteins (soluble collagen and hydrolyzed animal elastin) are from sources within the U.S.
+Applied topically, pure soluble dermal proteins form a smooth, elastic layer on the skin, which helps it retain moisture and increases softness and elasticity.
+A version of our popular Collagen Restorative Moisturizer, which contains dermal proteins, was formulated in 1972, before there were concerns about the use of animal byproducts, and enjoys a loyal following.

 Q: Do your products have expiration dates?